tiprankstipranks

 The quantitative and systematic models we use in certain of our investment services may contain errors, resulting in imprecise risk assessments and unintended output.

-We use quantitative and systematic models in a variety of our investment services, usually in combination with fundamental research.
-These models are developed by senior quantitative professionals and typically are implemented by IT professionals.
-Our Model Risk Oversight Committee oversees the model governance framework and associated model review activities, which are then executed by our Model Risk Team.
-However, due to the complexity and large data dependency of such models, it is possible that errors in the models could exist and our controls could fail to detect such errors.
-Failure to detect errors could result in client losses and reputational damage.
+We use quantitative and systematic models in many of our investment services, often alongside fundamental research.
+These models are developed by senior quantitative professionals and implemented by IT professionals.
+Our Model Risk Oversight Committee, supported by the Model Risk Team, oversees the model governance framework and review activities.
+However, due to the complexity and data dependency of these models, errors may occur, and our controls might fail to detect them.
+Undetected errors could lead to client losses and reputational damage.

 Accounting & Financial Operations - Risk 2